 - It is known only in Ontario.

-- Canadian bacon is a leaner version of regular bacon.
+- Canadian bacon is less fatty than regular bacon.
 It is made from a cut of pork trimmed of fat.

 - It is rolled in cornmeal to preserve it.

 - It was originally rolled in crushed yellow peas.
 This is why it is called peameal bacon.